Income tax in the United States: Basic concepts

 Capital gains: Capital gains include gains on selling stocks and bonds, real estate, and other capital assets.
 The gain is the excess of the proceeds over the adjusted tax basis (cost less depreciation deductions allowed) of the property.
 This lower rate of tax also applies to qualified dividends from U.S. corporations and many foreign corporations.
 There are limits on how much net capital loss may reduce other taxable income.

 Tax credits: All taxpayers are allowed a credit for foreign taxes and for a percentage of certain types of business expenses.
 Individuals are also allowed credits related to education expenses, retirement savings, and child care expenses.
 Each of the credits is subject to specific rules and limitations.
 Some credits are treated as refundable payments.

 Alternative minimum tax: All taxpayers are also subject to the Alternative Minimum Tax if their income exceeds certain exclusion amounts.
 This tax applies only if it exceeds regular income tax and is reduced by some credits.

 Additional Medicare tax: High-income earners may also have to pay an additional 0.9% tax on wages, compensation, and self-employment income.

 Net investment income tax: Net investment income is subject to an additional 3.8% tax for individuals with income in excess of certain thresholds.

 Tax returns: U.S. corporations and most resident individuals must file income tax returns to self assess income tax if any tax is due or to claim a tax refund.
-Some taxpayers must file an income tax return because they satisfy one of the several other conditions.
-Tax returns may be filed electronically.
+Some people must file an income tax return because they satisfy one of several other conditions.
+Tax returns may be filed electronically with Free File or Direct File.
 Generally, an individual's tax return covers the calendar year.
 Corporations may elect a different tax year.
 Most states and localities follow the federal tax year and require separate returns.

 Tax payment: Taxpayers must pay income tax due without waiting for an assessment.
 Many taxpayers are subject to withholding taxes when they receive income.
 To the extent withholding taxes do not cover all taxes due, all taxpayers must make estimated tax payments or face penalties.

 Tax penalties: Failing to make payments on time, or failing to file returns, can result in substantial penalties.
-Certain intentional failures may result in jail time.
+Certain intentional failures may result in criminal penalties, including monetary fines and/or imprisonment.

 Tax returns may be examined and adjusted by tax authorities.
 Taxpayers have rights to appeal any change to tax, and these rights vary by jurisdiction.
 Taxpayers may also go to court to contest tax changes.
 Tax authorities may not make changes after a certain period of time (generally three or four years from the tax return due date).